About Inquest Index

 What is this?

-Inquest Index is a free, independent project that collects scheduled inquest hearings from coroner courts across England and Wales and makes them searchable in one place.
+Inquest Index is a free, independent service that helps you find an inquest.
+We collect inquest listings and inquest dates from coroner courts across England and Wales and make them searchable in one place.

 There are 76 coroner areas in England and Wales, each with their own website.
 Hearing schedules are published in different formats — PDFs, Word documents, Excel spreadsheets, HTML pages — with no central directory.
 This makes it unnecessarily difficult for families, journalists, researchers, and the public to find upcoming hearings.